sergiu-burlacu/sergiu-burlacu/content/publication/dictator-salvador/index.md

 ---
-title: "The Preoccupied Parent: Household Choices under Poverty (Under Review)"
+title: "Consistency of prosocial behavior and cognitive skills: Evidence from children in El Salvador (Under Review)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Jacopo Bonan
 - admin
-- Anandi Mani
-- Piero Ronzani
-- Lucia Savadori
+- Arianna Galliera

 # Author notes (optional)
 # author_notes: